hujhax/austin-improv-wiki/Shows/Scene of the Crime.md

 The first scene would depict the murder.
 To preserve the mystery, the 'victim' performer would play it out as a solo scene, with the murderer's presence implied.
 The story would proceed over the course of a few days of story time, alternating between interrogations, accusations, and revelations in the current day and flashbacks to suspects' interactions with the victims, all the while drawing out mystery and tension.
 The story ended with the detective gathering all the suspects together, describing the evidence gathered to that point, and showing how it revealed the identity of the murderer.
 A flashback to the initial murder -- this time, with the murderer present -- followed.
 Finally, the murderer received their just comeuppance.

 ### Tech
 The set featured a custom-built door upstage center.
-The show was scored live by [[James Blair]], who provided classically suspenseful keyboard music.
+The show was scored live by James Blair, who provided classically suspenseful keyboard music.
 There were also ambient sound effects -- birdsong, etc. -- depending on the location.
 Costumes were 'timeless' -- nice, classic, elegant outfits from anywhere from the 1940s to the present.
 Lighting was stylized for the flashback scenes, to make them distinct.

 ### Publicity Blurb
-From the show announcement:<blockquote>*Scene of the Crime* takes its cue from [[Wikipedia - Golden Age of Detective Fiction|classic whodunits]] crafted by the likes of [[Wikipedia - Agatha Christie|Agatha Christie]], wherein a murder is committed at the outset of our story, and everyone is a suspect.
+From the show announcement:<blockquote>*Scene of the Crime* takes its cue from classic whodunits crafted by the likes of Agatha Christie, wherein a murder is committed at the outset of our story, and everyone is a suspect.
 </blockquote>

 ## Media